zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

   This parameter makes it possible to prevent server certificate validation.

   **Important!** Use this parameter with care.
 This should not be used in production environments.
-Using this parameter significantly degrades the overall security of the system.
+Setting this parameter to `false` significantly degrades the overall security of the system.

 * **protocol**

-  TLSv1.2

     This parameter specifies the TLS protocol version currently used by ZOWE API ML Discovery service.

+    **Tip:** We recommend you use TLSv1.2 as your security protocol

 * **keyAlias**